Bob Rafelson: Later film career

+Rafelson and Nicholson collaborated on film projects for almost 30 years.
 Rafelson again teamed up with Nicholson in 1992 for their fifth collaboration, and were joined by Five Easy Pieces screenwriter Carole Eastman, for the film Man Trouble.
 In 1996, he made his sixth and final with Nicholson, Blood and Wine.
 His last films were 1998's Poodle Springs and 2002's No Good Deed, based on works by Raymond Chandler and Dashiell Hammett, respectively.
 No Good Deed was entered into the 24th Moscow International Film Festival.
-Rafelson and Nicholson collaborated on film projects for almost 30 years.

 Rafelson has been honored at numerous international film festivals, including in Argentina, Brazil, England, France, Greece, Japan, Serbia and Turkey, and has given many masterclasses.
-He has contributed commentaries or interviews to the DVD or Blu-ray releases of Head, Five Easy Pieces, The King of Marvin Gardens, Stay Hungry, The Postman Always Rings Twice, and Blood and Wine.
+He contributed commentaries or interviews to the DVD or Blu-ray releases of Head, Five Easy Pieces, The King of Marvin Gardens, Stay Hungry, The Postman Always Rings Twice, and Blood and Wine.
 Rafelson has also contributed essays to the Los Angeles Times Magazine and John Brockman's collection The Greatest Inventions of the Past 2,000 Years.

 Personal life

 Bob Rafelson married Toby Carr in 1955.
 They lived near Aspen, Colorado, in a house "built in the '50s by a climber and his 11-year-old son" that Rafelson bought in 1970.
 "We live here and nowhere else," he said.
 Rafelson's 10-year-old daughter Julie died of injuries when a propane stove exploded in the Rafelsons' Aspen home in August 1973.
 Shortly after that Toby Rafelson was diagnosed with cancer, but eventually recovered.
 While they later divorced, they remained close friends, and Rafelson referred to his first wife as his "head nurse, teacher, brujo."
 His eldest son is songwriter Peter Rafelson, who wrote the song "Open Your Heart", which became a hit for Madonna.

-Rafelson married Gabrielle Taurek in 1999; the couple had two sons, E.O. and Harper.
-He died from lung cancer at his home in Aspen on July 23, 2022, at the age of 89.
+Rafelson married Gabrielle Taurek in 1999 and the couple had two sons, E.O. and Harper.
+He died from lung cancer at his home in Aspen, Colorado on July 23, 2022 at the age of 89.